adamprime/adamtervort/content/the-applied-physics-of-efficient-work.md

 title = "The Applied Physics of Efficient Work "

 +++
 Sometimes we forget how powerful small actions can be.
-This week was the first time we’ve had summer temperatures this year, time to turn on the air conditioner.
 Each time the seasons change and it’s time to switch from heat to cool (or cool to heat) I’m reminded of a simple lesson in applied physics.

 <!--more-->